Siemens Velaro: Velaro MS (DB Class 408/ICE 3neo)

-A DB Class 408 Velaro MS at Köln Messe/Deutz.
+A DB Class 408 Velaro MS at Hannover Hbf.

 In 2019, Deutsche Bahn felt the need for further trains able to run at 300 km/h or faster for national and international use.
 Siemens offered its Velaro Novo, which was under development, and it offered an evolution of the Velaro D, designed for operation at 320 km/h and equipped with multi-system (MS) capability, hence labelled Velaro MS. Demanding a service-proven model, Deutsche Bahn ordered 30 Velaro MS for delivery starting in 2022.

 The first of these trains was completed in late 2021 and presented to the public in February 2022, marketed as ICE 3neo by Deutsche Bahn and bearing the DB class number 408.
 At the same time, the order was increased by 43 trainsets, with all 73 trains planned to have entered service by early 2029.
 In May 2023, the order was increased by another 17 units, bringing the total number to 90.

 The first class 408 unit entered revenue service in December 2022.
 International service started in June 2024, seeing the ICE 3neo replacing class 406 units on services to both Belgium and The Netherlands.

 In October 2023, a new seating for the Deutsche Bahn long-distance fleet debuted on a class 408 train with line number 17.
 All subsequent units will be tout the redesigned seating.
 Like the Velaro D Class 407, the class 408 does not feature the panorama lounges behind the drivers cab as found in the early ICE 3 models class 403 and 406.

 Velaro e320 (Eurostar)

 Eurostar e320 near Sellindge, Kent, England.
 Its 16-car configuration is among the longest of Velaros in service.

 A Eurostar e320 (left), also designated as British Rail Class 374, alongside a TGV TMST, or Class 373 (right).

 On 7 October 2010, it was reported that Eurostar had selected Siemens as preferred bidder to supply ten Velaro e320 trainsets at a cost of €600 million (and a total investment of more than £700 million with the refurbishment of the existing fleet included) to operate an expanded route network, including services from London to Cologne and Amsterdam.
-These would be sixteen-car, 400 m long trainsets built to meet current Channel Tunnel regulations, and would not be the same as the Velaro D sets which Deutsche Bahn propose to operate services between Germany and London.
-The top speed will be 320 km/h and they will have 894-950 seats, unlike the current Eurostar fleet manufactured by the French Alstom, which has a top speed of 300 km/h and a seating capacity of 750.
-Total traction power will be rated at 16 MW.
+These are sixteen-car, 400 m long trainsets built to meet current Channel Tunnel regulations, and are not the same as the Velaro D sets which Deutsche Bahn propose to operate services between Germany and London.
+The top speed is 320 km/h they have 902 seats, unlike the current Eurostar fleet manufactured by the French Alstom, which has a top speed of 300 km/h and a seating capacity of 750.
+Total traction power is rated at 16 MW.
 On the British system they are classified as Class 374 units.